Last updated on January 30, 2020

-This statement relates to Property Information Exchange Limited, and its subsidiaries’ (the Group/ Our/ Us/ We) requirement to prepare an annual statement concerning anti-modern slavery compliance.
-This statement relates to actions and activities of the Group during financial year 1 January 2017 to 31 December 2018
+This statement relates to Property Information Exchange Limited, and its subsidiaries, PSG Connect Ltd, PSG Client Services Ltd & PSG Financial Services Ltd (the Group/Our/Us/We) and, specifically, the Group’s requirement to prepare an annual statement concerning anti-modern slavery compliance.
+This statement relates to actions and activities of the Group during financial year 1 January 2019 to 31 December 2019.

-This statement’s use of the term “modern slavery” has the meaning given in the Act.
+This statement’s use of the term “modern slavery” has the meaning given in the Modern Slavery Act 2015.

 Our suppliers and customers are based in the United Kingdom save for some IT support provided to Us from a trusted partner in Mangalore, India (and where we have put in place a contract with model clauses for GDPR and provided training to the service personnel) and email services provided from the United States of America.

 We have considered the risks for the Group and taking into account the industry sector and predominantly UK based geographical location of our suppliers.
 We consider that our supply chain operations have a very low risk of being affected or being involved in modern-day slavery activities.
 Our supply chain includes Local Authorities and other data/search providers operating in the sector, office stationary providers, IT companies and contractors, recruitment consultants, building maintenance contractors, cleaning contractors, external storage, kitchen supplies and waste disposal.

 We have updated our supplier due diligence checklists to incorporate assessment of modern slavery compliance and have plans to include self-certification and other checks to improve this (see below).

 Where suppliers are required to make their own modern slavery statements in accordance with the Act, We monitor the content of the statements published.

 Where possible, We build long standing relationships with local suppliers and customers and make clear our expectations of business behaviour.